 Ethnic Conflict in Burma

-Burma ranks second among the countries with the lowest education expenditures as part of GDP, with an educational budget of 0.8% of GDP.
+Burma (Myanmar) ranks second among the countries with the lowest education expenditures as part of GDP, with an educational budget of 0.8% of GDP.
 Here, a military-run regime has led to an inefficient education system, where post-secondary education is virtually nonexistent.
 More troubling still, entrenched poverty represents another great barrier when it comes to accessing even primary and secondary schools.
 Budget cuts performed by the government for social purposes in general has led to an increment in the costs each family has to pay for their children to receive an education, as the primary means to fund such have shifted from taxes to out-of-pocket payments and charitable donations.
 Ethnic conflict have made it especially difficult for children belonging to ethnic minority groups to attend school in Burma.
 In an attempt to instill ‘ideal’ Burmese values to students, the government tends to limit minorities’ abilities to utilize the school system.
 Around three-quarters of Burmese children drop out of school before reaching the Fifth Grade.

 Underfunded Education in the Central African Republic